lawrencehayford/Ceros--Game/README.md

         return skierAssetName;
     }

-## Keys that is used to play the game
+## Keys used to play the game

-- Down Arrow key to move down or start the game
+- Arrow Down - For moving down or start the game
+- Arrow Left - To move skier left
+- Arrow Right - To move skier right
 - Space bar for pause or resume game

 ## How Scores are Calculated

 Scores are calculated when the skier is moving along the Y cordinates.
 Y cordinates are distances covered.
 The greater the Y cordinate distance covered.
+The function below in the board.js file opens a modal and displays scores when game is over;

+    gameOver() {
+        /*
+        This function ends the game
+        */
+        $("#over").modal({
+        backdrop: "static",
+        keyboard: false
+        });
+        document.getElementById("score").innerHTML = Math.ceil(this.skierMapY);
+        throw "game over";
+    }

+## How Game is Paused And Resumed

+In the gameLoop function in the gameFacade.js file the following condition checks on every loop if game was paused.

+    this.paused === true ? this.pauseGame() : this.continueGame();

+The gamefacade Class extends the Board Class to pause and continue the game.
+Below is the actual functions in the board class which pauses and continues the game

+    pauseGame() {
+        /*
+        This function displays on screen that game was paused */
+        document.getElementById("pause").innerHTML = this.pauseNotification;
+    }
+    continueGame() {
+        /*
+        This function removes game paused from screen */
+        document.getElementById("pause").innerHTML = "";
+    }